zachpino/comm-workshop-s18/week01/readme.md

 Thousands of geographic areas are encoded with the [FIPS encoding system](https://en.wikipedia.org/wiki/Federal_Information_Processing_Standards) and accessible for querying.
 Every state, county, metropolitan area, congressional district, and census tract has a unique numerical id, which can be [found here](https://www.census.gov/geo/reference/codes/cou.html).
 A list of [state FIPS codes](https://en.wikipedia.org/wiki/Federal_Information_Processing_Standard_state_code) is also avaiable for easy browsing.
 The state of Illinois is `17`.

-So, our call would look like the
+So, our call would look like this, make sure your substitute your API key instead!

 ```
 api.census.gov/data/2016/acs/acs1?get=C15010_003E&for=state:17&key=a0a0a0a0a0a0a0a0a0a0a0a0a0a0a0a0a0a0a0a0